8832/cse15l-lab-reports/Lab3.md

 # Lab Report 3
 By: Sara Standlee
 ## Part 1 - Bugs
 * A failure-inducing input for the buggy program (as a JUnit test):
+  Below is the code for a JUnit test which causes a failure in the buggy program.
+The input is {1,2,3,5}, and we expect {5,3,2,1}.
+However, instead, we recieve {0,0,0,0}.
   ```
   import static org.junit.Assert.*;
   import org.junit.*;